Undergraduate Resources

 Incomplete Extension Form

-Use this form to get approval for transfer credit.
-Prior approval from the dean’s office is always required for transfer coursework.
+Follow these instructions to request approval for transfer credit in MyTCU.
+Prior approval from the Dean’s office is required for transfer coursework.

 The College of Fine Arts Undergraduate Research and Creative Activity (URCA) Grants support student excellence in academic and artistic projects.
 These grants are open to all current TCU Fine Arts majors in good academic standing.
 Preference will be given to graduating seniors and students who have not previously been awarded an URCA grant.
 The maximum award will be $750 per student per year.
 Funds are not available for summer projects.
 Applications will be reviewed once a month, beginning on the second Monday of the month, from September until April, or as long as funds are available.
 Decisions on awards will be emailed by the third Monday of the month in which the application was reviewed.